cloudmesh-community/fa18-523-61/project-report/report.md

 Twitter JSON data is comprised of many different components, all of which are used to describe individual tweets.

->> "At Twitter we serve many objects as JSON, including Tweets and Users.
+> "At Twitter we serve many objects as JSON, including Tweets and Users.
 These objects all encapsulate core attributes that describe       the object.
 Each Tweet has an author, a message, a unique ID, a timestamp of when it was posted, and sometimes geo metadata shared by   the user.
 Each User has a Twitter name, an ID, a number of followers, and most often an account bio [@www-developer-twitter]".

 Below is an example of a tweet and a description of the content:

 -- insert image of sample json twitter record

 The tweets follow a parent-child construction.
 All tweets contain a user object which can also contain a geo-tagged child object describing the geographic location of where the tweet originated.
 The tweet also contains an entities object that consists of information such as assigned hashtags, URLs, user mentions, and any sort of media material [@www-developer-twitter].
 The data record also contains a flag to indicate if the tweet has been retweeted, or has been forwarded by someone else to another person.
 A retweet is typically comprised of someone else's comments that a user would like to share.

+For this term paper, I created a Twitter API account and used Python to connect to Twitter directly using a set of credentials that were supplied to me.
+Using a python script, I created two sets of data; one for tweets that contained the hashtag #dog and a second dataset that contained tweets with the hashtag #c .at.
+After the data is pulled, the json data is converted into dataframes using the pandas package.

 ## Twitter Cloud Storage